The world’s first oceanography expedition, which set sail in 1872, is still uncovering new insights today.

 A Chilling Trend

 Gebbie and his collaborators found a signal of cooling in the Pacific in both the measurements and the model.
 The model calculated that the Pacific deep waters have cooled by 0.02°C over the last century.
-The data match up “pretty closely” with what the model predicted, said Gebbie.
+The long-term trend in the data matches up “pretty closely” with what the model predicted, said Gebbie.

 Taken together, the results reveal that the deep Pacific is still slowly being replaced by waters from the Little Ice Age, which are causing the deep to cool down.
 Although the decrease in temperature may not seem like much, Gebbie explained, “when you sum up that temperature change over such a big volume of the Pacific Ocean, it actually adds up to a lot of energy.”
 The cooling trend is enough to offset one quarter of the heat gained in the surface of the ocean during the 20th century.